thomaspreece/firefly3-dashboard/README.md

 # Firefly III Dashboard

-> **Vibe coded.** This project was built entirely through natural language conversations with [Claude Code](https://claude.ai/claude-code).
+> **Vibe coded.** This project was built entirely through natural language conversations with LLMs.
 No code was written by hand.
 Use accordingly.

 A Django dashboard for visualising monthly finances from a [Firefly III](https://www.firefly-iii.org/) instance.